-For the 2018 load levels, the dispatch simulations with 8 GW of wind resources resulted in the following emissions reductions in comparison to the base case with1, 275 MW of installed wind:
+For the 2018 load levels, the dispatch simulations with 8 GW of wind resources resulted in the following emissions reductions in comparison to the base case with 1,275 MW of installed wind:

-Finding One - A reduction of 4,907,246 short tons of CO2 or an 8.5% reduction.
+Finding One - A CO2 emission reduction of approximately 4.9 million short tons or a reduction of 8.5%.

-Finding Two - Each GWh of displaced fossil-fired generation which primarily consisted of natural gas resulted in an average reduction in CO2 of 316 tons.
+Finding Two - Each GWh of displaced fossil-fired generation which primarily consisted of natural gas resulted in an average reduction in CO_2 of approximately 315 tons.

-Finding Three - A reduction of 2,734 short tons of NOx or 7% reduction.
+Finding Three - A NOx emission reduction of approximately 2,730 short tons or a reduction of 7%.

-Finding Four - A reduction of 6,477 short tons of SO2 or 9.7% reduction.
+Finding Four - A SO2 emissions reduction of 6,475 short tons or a reduction of 9.7%.